king-king/css-img-sprite/readme.md

  images into one output image.

-* you can not use repeat,repeat-x or repeat-y with scale!=1,for example: you scale the image 2 times and you use repeat-x,so although you add '?__spriter',we will not generate sprite image.
+* you can not use repeat,repeat-x or repeat-y with scale!=1,for example: you scale the image 2 times and you also use repeat-x,as a result, although you add '?__spriter',you will not get sprite image.
  ```css
  .image {
      width: 70px;